tarhaida/GOP-chat-assistant/data/HEALTH AND SAFETY POLICY.md

 ## Traffic Routes

-Car parking and vehicle routes are organised to allow pedestrians and vehicular traffic to circulate safely.
+Car pGOPing and vehicle routes are organised to allow pedestrians and vehicular traffic to circulate safely.

 ## Washing and Sanitary Facilities